LydraFr/ansible-yunohost/roles/ynh_backup/README.md

 - `ynh_restic_backup_scheduled`: Enable / disable the backup feature with Restic.
 - `restic_keep_time`: Allows to fine tune the time period during which snapshots should be kept.
 The default value is 1 month `0y1m0d0h`.
+- `restic_version`: Allows you to specify the version of Restic you want to use.
+The default version of the role is 0.14.0.
+You can check Restic versions [here](https://github.com/restic/restic/releases).
 - `restic_repos`: Restic keeps data in repositories.
 You must specify at least one repository to use this role.
 A repository must have the following variables:
   - `location`: **Mandatory**, the path to the repository.
 This can be a local path (e.g. `/data/backup`) or a path to an S3 bucket (see example above).
   - `password`: **Mandatory**, password to use for the Restic repository.